-At the 2016 Conference in Vancouver the following Best In The West Awards were distributed.
+At the 2018 Conference in Kelowna the following Best In The West Awards were distributed.
 Where entries exceeded the criteria and shone as examples of strategic excellence in their respective categories, Awards of Excellence were presented, Where entries met the criteria, Awards of Merit were given.
 The work plans for each winner is available as a resource for all members.
-Start planning for your entry for the 2017 Best In The West Awards!
+Start planning for your entry for the 2019 Best In The West Awards!

 Programming and Partnerships

 Downtown Kamloops BIA – Back Alley Art Gallery

 Public murals fill the alleys of downtown Kamloops.
 The BIA has achieved success in marketing, business development, safety and public space activiation.
 This program creates partnerships between local businesses and the creative communities.
 It gives an opportunity for local artists to display their talents and make old walls look outstanding.
 And they are continuing to build the program, looking for another win next year.